-The shoulder straps are covered in stretch fabric wraps, which are secured with Velcro.
-For me, this small detail is a decent improvement over the closed-loop tubular wraps I had on my JPC.
+The shoulder straps are covered in Tweave stretch fabric wraps, which are secured with Velcro.
+For me, this small detail is a decent improvement over the closed-loop tubular wraps of the JPC.

-Both adjustment of the straps and routing cables and the like is easier for me with the 2.0, because of the Velcro opening.
-However, you do lose the One-Wrap style routing system of the standard JPC – if you like that aspect.
+Both adjustment of the straps and routing cables and the like is easier for me with the JPC 2.0, because of the Tweave cover’s Velcro opening.
+However, you do lose the One-Wrap style routing loops of the standard JPC – if you like that aspect.

 The ride height of the carrier is controlled at the shoulder straps as usual and for this purpose the straps are a two part affair, secured with Velcro.
 Like all features of the JPC and JPC 2.0, it’s a simple but effective system.

 For me, the only superfluous new feature of the 2.0 is the e-doff at the shoulder straps.
 However, while I can’t ever see myself using this, I’m sure it’s a nice to have for those at the sharp end.

 The AirLite Skeletal Cummerbund is composed of a webbing sandwich containing a hidden stiffener.
 It is fully MOLLE compatible on its inside face as well as outside.
 It exhibits a Velcro loop field on the inside for adding accessories next to the body, and Velcro hook at the front plate bag ends, where it secures to the carrier.

 Adjustment of the cummerbund for size is achieved at the rear plate bag.
 The S/M cummerbund which ships with the medium plate carrier is adjusted to its limit in my iteration.
 However, this gives me a solid fit in just a T-shirt; the bungee lattice stretching when further layers are worn.